rschristopher/ischristtrue.com/src/doctrines/death.md

 Death entered the world at the fall..

+Death and Time -- the very nature of what we call *time* presupposes death.

 Death and Evolution

 or rather, evolution is the divine response to death -- the two are intractable such that it's fair to categorize them as equivalent, that is, we cannot have evolution without death and vice versa.